chrispyth42/Fun-Scripts/README.md

 ### download.py
 Is a small but powerful function that accepts a URL to a webpage, and a destination filename, and downloads whatever data is on the target webpage into the file.

+### TwtterArchiver.py
+Accepts a username for a twitter account, and archives as far back as ~3,200 tweets into an SQLite database file (As far back as twitter's mobile site allows apparently).
+It turns out, twitter's mobile site is surprisingly unrestricted; having all of the tweet data is neatly stored in the HTML, a link to the next page of tweets at the bottom of each page, and seemingly no limit on the amount of requests they allow you to make (I did put a 1 second delay between requests though just to be sure).
+The database file schema is (OP TEXT, tweet TEXT, replyingTo TEXT, url TEXT, time TEXT)

 ### ImgSite/
 A fun little webpage with a single button on it, that loads in a random image from a pre-defined array of images; that image being positioned and scaled by CSS so that it's easily viewable on any screen. jQuery is definitely easier for accomplishing this sort of task, but I feel that it would have been a bit overkill to load the whole thing in, for a javascript that's only doing 1 thing